op3/nudel/README.md

 - python>=3.6
 - [uncertainties](https://pythonhosted.org/uncertainties/)

-I expect to be able to drop the `uncertainties` dependencies in a future version.
+I expect to be able to drop the `uncertainties` dependency in a future version.

 # Usage